 Email Coach Capron at Jon_Capron@baylor.edu

-Jon Capron is in his 13th season as an assistant coach, after completing an outstanding four-year career at Baylor.
+Jon Capron is in his 14th season as an assistant coach, after completing an outstanding four-year career at Baylor.
 Capron serves as the assistant head coach for cross country, handling the men's team.
-In track, his primary duties include the distance runners and intermediate hurdlers.
+In track, his primary duties include the men's distance runners and intermediate hurdlers.

-During the 2015 cross country season, Capron's men's squad tallied its best NCAA South Central Regional finish since 2010 by placing sixth.
+During the 2015 cross country season, Capron's men's squad finished sixth at the NCAA South Central Regional.
 Capron helped senior JR Hardy finish one spot out of All-Region honors, while coaching three underclassmen to scoring finishes at that meet.
 At the Big 12 Championship, the Bears were seventh to give them four-straight years of finishing seventh or better at the conference meet.

-On the track last season, Capron helped newcomers Kiana Hawn and Nick Ucherek to All-Big 12 performances in the 400-meter hurdles.
+In 2015 on the track, Capron helped newcomers Hawn and Nick Ucherek to All-Big 12 performances in the 400-meter hurdles.
 Meanwhile, senior Derwin Graham closed his career by running the second-fastest 3,000-meter steeplechase time in school history (8:59.93) and capturing All-Big 12 honors in the event.

 Capron directed the 2014 men's cross country squad to its highest finish since 2003 with a sixth-place showing at the Big 12 Championships.
 Despite consistently having three underclassmen in its lineup, Capron's team produced five top-10 team finishes on the year.
 Capron developed freshman Erin Anderson and junior Kyle Scanlan as those runners combined to be BU's top runner in all seven meets.